Phase portraits and the bifurcation set for the three-vortex interaction system: The point-vortex model and Hamiltonian background

 \subsection{Jacobi Coordinate Reduction}

-The Jacobi coordinate reduction is a canonical change of variables that allows us to systematically introduce the center of vorticity $z_0$, defined in~\eqref{center_of_vorticity}, as a variable.
-Because $z_0$ does not vary, this procedure reduces the number of degrees of freedom by one.
-In addition to constructing a change of the coordinates $z_j$, the procedure changes the form of the Poisson bracket~\eqref{poisson_bracket} by introducing new circulation variables $\tilde{\Gamma}_j$.
-It proceeds iteratively, replacing two conjugate pairs of variables at a time, repeating the procedure $N-1$ times until all the variables have been replaced, so when $N=3$, it takes two steps.
+The Jacobi coordinate reduction is a canonical change of variables that allows us to systematically introduce the center of vorticity \(\z_0\), defined in~\eqref{center_of_vorticity}, as a variable.
+Because \(\z_0\) does not vary, this reduces the number of degrees of freedom by one.
+The procedure constructs a change of the coordinates \(z_j\), and also introduces new circulation variables \(\tilde{\Gamma}_j\) into the Poisson bracket~\eqref{poisson_bracket}.
+It proceeds iteratively, replacing two conjugate pairs of variables at a time, repeating the procedure \(N-1\) times until all the variables have been replaced.
+Consequently, we can define the change of variables for the case \(N=2\) and iterate.

-Consider a Hamiltonian system of the form~\eqref{N_vortex_hamiltonian} with $\Gamma_1 + \Gamma_2 \neq 0$.
-The first step of the procedure defines two new complex coordinates and two new vorticities used to define the Poisson bracket and equations of motion.
+Consider a Hamiltonian system of the form~\eqref{N_vortex_hamiltonian} with \(N=2\) and \(\Gamma_1 + \Gamma_2 \neq 0\).
+Define the new "position" variables and \emph{reduced circulations}

 Letting